ckubelle/HW5/README.md

 ## Overall
 ### 1. Considering all the design methods, implementation practices, and software processes you've encountered---compare and contrast how the benefits of the different practices and how they might be useful together.
+Starting with Agile and Scrum, compared to a Waterfall approach , Agile and Scrum focus on iterative periods of development and writing adaptive and flexible software.
+This poses many benefits as often the customer may change their mind about certain features midway through development.
+Kanban is a great tool that a development team can use to help follow these methodologies because it allows for easy task delegation.
+Kanban helps break down the process of making software into milestones or sprints by allowing you to categorise different issues into columns.
+This can be compared to a much more disorganized approach which would be to have one large list of everything that needs get done.
+This approach can be overwhelming, and can lead to the software being developed to be behind schedule since all tasks are due at one time.
+In terms of creating use case diagrams and architecture diagrams before starting development, it can help the development team visualize the programming they are creating.
+A different approach would be to start coding the software right away.
+This can cause problems down the road because shifting architecture midway through development can be a great slowdown.